 A User-Centered Process

-The Digital Strategy and Communication team recommends following a user-centered design process to engage end-users in all stages of design and development.
+The Digital Strategy and Communications team recommends following a user-centered design process throughout all stages of design and development.
 When developing your website strategy, consider answers to the following questions:

 - Who is your primary target audience?

 - Why are they visiting your website?
 What are they trying to accomplish?